yoe/fosdemvideo/README.md

   - debconf + bugfix for manual fade state machine failure?
 * 50 patch cables have been ordered
 * we need 100 power sockets for setup, status?
-* we need room cheat sheets, best written in asciidoc
+* we need room cheat sheets, best written in asciidoca
+ * include: if speakers insist not to be recorded, dont
 * penta integration - whats the status?

 3 servers